palprz/tax-calculator/README.md

 ## Screenshots from running app

 Calculated taxes:
-![Screnshot from running application with calculated taxes example][screenshots/calculated_taxes]
+![Screnshot from running application with calculated taxes example][calculated_taxes]

 Calculated taxes with explanation how it has been calculated (doesn't contain all details):
-![Screnshot from running application with calculated taxes with explanation how it has been calculated example][screenshots/calculated_taxes_explained]
+![Screnshot from running application with calculated taxes with explanation how it has been calculated example][calculated_taxes_explained]

 ## Technologies:
 - Python